ttran2001/ttran2001.github.io/DockerComposeLab.md

 ## Conclusion

-Congrats, if you get this page below, this means that you successfully completed the Docker Compose Lab.
+Congrats, if you get this page below, this means that you completed the Docker Compose Lab.
 Below is the Admin Interface and at the top right of the site is my username.
 Overall, this project was easy to do since I went with the WordPress route.
-Did not had any trouble or any problems I had in this lab.
+Did not have any trouble or any problems I had in this lab.

 ![0](https://user-images.githubusercontent.com/87620828/201507067-29184247-dcd1-4c71-8195-597dc4210ca5.jpg)